Mountlex/xivar/README.md

 ## Configuration

 In Linux-based systems, the database is located at `~/.local/share/xivar`.
-**Since this is still very much work in progress, the database may be corrupt after updating!**
+**Since this is still very much work in progress, the database may be corrupt after updating to a new version!**

 TODO